ScaleWeather/floccus/README.md

 Exact limits are specified in the documentation of each function.
 If the input is out of range the function will return an `InputError::OutOfRange` with erroneous input specified.

+Each function also has `_unchecked` and `_validate` versions.
+The `_validate` version only checks the inputs with bounds defined for its "parent" function.
+The `_unchecked` version performs only the calculation without any input checking.
+All "parent" functions simply call `_validate` and then `_unchecked`.

 ## Debugging

 If additional information is needed about which function returns the error and why, `debug` feature can be enabled.